ivangfr/springboot-ldap-testcontainers/README.md

 ## Run application as Docker container

-- In a terminal, make sure you are in `springboot-ldap-testcontainers` root folder
+- In a terminal, make sure you are in the `springboot-ldap-testcontainers` root folder

 - Build Docker Image
   - JVM